sebast4an/react-hangman/README.md

 # React Hangman Game 🎲
 It is responsive game project build in React.
 Data is fetch from SpaceX api using GraphQL.
-Current game state save in user browser.
+The current state of the game is saved in the browser.

 ### Project currently in development ⚠️